 (Foreign Source Taxable Income ÷ Total Taxable Income Before Exemptions) x Total US Tax = Foreign Sourced US Tax

-Before calculating the Foreign Tax Credit, you have to use a conversion rate to get all figures to a common currency.
-You’ll use a Form 1116 explanation statement to show the converter you used and the date on which it was determined.
-Oanda.com is an excellent source for reliable conversion rates.
+Before calculating the Foreign Tax Credit, you must use a conversion rate to get all figures to a common currency.
+You’ll use a Form 1116 explanation statement to show the foreign exchange conversion you used and the date on which it was determined.

 If you want to use the exchange rate on the date that you were paid, you can simply make that election on your Federal Tax Return.
-To do so, just attach your Form 1116 explanation statement explaining your preference to use the currency conversion on the date you were paid, and ensure that your taxes are filed by the deadline.
+To do so, attach your explanation statement explaining your preference to use the currency conversion on the date you were paid, and ensure that your taxes are filed by the deadline.
 If you have accrued foreign taxes but haven’t paid them yet, use the exchange rate from the last day of the applicable tax year.

 Which Statements Do You Need to Submit with Form 1116?